 Dr. Genevieve Rivadelo-Caballa, PHD, PTRP, a pediatric physiotherapist in Early Intervention and a Special Education expert, says, “Children's preferences can be noted in the everyday scheme of things.
 Watch how he spends his day: What activities does he enjoy doing and can sustain interest in?
 What is he actually good at without even trying?
 Who does he hang around with?
 Listen to what he talks about often.”

 To further assist parents in their quest to intimately know their child, she recommends these techniques:

-- Create a family culture of respect, tolerance for diversity, and teamwork.
 To recognize the different multiple intelligences at work, one has to be respectful of individual differences.
 The theory of multiple intelligences contradicts the traditional view of intelligence as "one size fits all."
 Every child is created differently.
 He is unique in many ways.
 This can best be exemplified at home and how we treat each other and respect each other's time, need for privacy, space to grow, and how we relate to one another.
 No athlete who is body smart has ever been successful without being backed by a strong support system mostly made up of family.
-This requires some sacrifice of time, family resources, and changes in schedules and routines to be able to accommodate the rigors of practices and Campetitions.
+This requires some sacrifice of time, family resources, and changes in schedules and routines to be able to accommodate the rigors of practices and competitions.
 For a child to succeed, he needs to function within a family system that encourages learning, especially at the point of failure when the greatest lessons are learned.